keyurpd/finopsfoundation-framework/_resources/project--finops-assessment.md

 Establish your target group by focusing on groups that stand out in some way.
 Again, better to focus on one or a few groups than to try to obtain average scores across many groups who are at vastly different levels of maturity in their practice.

-When you are considering a target group and scope, look at some of these attributes to pick a meaningful and useful groupConsider the following attributes as examples of defining scope parameters:
+When you are considering a target group and scope, look at some of these attributes to pick a meaningful and useful group.
+Consider the following attributes as examples of defining scope parameters:

 - Cloud Cost allocation grouping
 - Engineering team/teams